m-abbas-ansari/m-abbas-ansari/README.md

 </center>
 </html>
 I enjoy learning about any advacements in deep learning that gets us closer to acheiving artificial general intelligence.
 Love to work on research projects that employ novel deep learning techniques.
+If you're interested in reading about my journey: [My Blog](https://m-abbas-ansari.github.io/).

 #### Research Projects: